 Did you take any out-of-state or international students?

-Yes, but all these students would have been held to the same selection criteria as in-state or domestic junior-level transfers.
+Yes, but all these students would have been held to the same selection criteria as in-state junior-level transfers.
 Most of our international transfers attend California community colleges.
 In addition, most international students would be required to meet the UCSC English proficiency requirement.

 I think you made a mistake and I'd like to appeal.
 Do you have an appeals process?

 I don't want to appeal because I think a mistake has been made.
 Can you tell me how I can get your decision changed?